 In Southampton, central government approved the implementation of a Local NO2 Plan instead of the introduction of a charging CAZ.

-Bristol’s CAZ has been delayed until summer 2022 in order to allow time for more financial support to be provided to help residents and businesses upgrade their vehicles.
+Some local authorities have delayed the implementation of their CAZs in order to allow time for more financial support to be provided to help residents and businesses upgrade their vehicles

 In summary: